 Y<=X

-PDCCH could be configured such that the developed span pattern by SS configuration satisfy (X,Y) requirement, i.e. the start of any two span of at most Y symbols/slots is separated by at least X symbols/slots
+PDCCH could be configured such that the developed span pattern by SS configuration satisfy (X,Y) requirement, i.e. the start of any two consecutive span of at most Y symbols/slots is separated by at least X symbols/slots

 BD/CCE budget is counted for each span of at most Y symbols/slots

 FFS: Values of X and Y and units in which they are defined

+FFS: Whether number of slots within which the number of monitoring occasions is counted the span pattern is repeated is needed and if needed, the value of the number of slots

 Alt 3: A sliding window of X=Y slots for defining multi-slot PDCCH monitoring capability.